typedb/typedb-docs/09-schema/03-rules.md

 In this section, we learn more about how rules are constructed and how they are meant to be used.

 ## Define a Rule
-Graql rules assume the following general form:
+A Graql rule assumes the following general form:

 ```
 when {rule-body}, then {rule-head};
 ```

+and can be understood as asserting a single new fact defined in the head provided the relevant conditions (a graph pattern) specified in the body are met.
 People familiar with Prolog/Datalog, may recognise it as similar:

 ```
 {rule-head} :- {rule-body}.